vp89/vp89.github.io/_posts/2021-09-08-full-stack-sum-types-with-typescript-rust-and-postgres.md

 }
 ```

 Of note here is the `#[serde(tag = "type")]` attribute.
-This tells the serialization library how we want to encode our enums using the "internally tagged" [enum representation](https://serde.rs/enum-representations.html).
+This tells the serialization library that we want to encode our enums using the "internally tagged" [enum representation](https://serde.rs/enum-representations.html).
 We are making a trade-off by choosing a more human-readable JSON representation at the expense of not being able to use tuple variants in our enum.
 Struct variants seem more suitable for this use case, so this feels like a net positive.

 We have also implemented a function `content_type_id` on any variant of `ContentMetadata` to extract a `content_type_id` from it.
-This function may or may not be required but I am including it to illustrates how concisely we can implement methods that handle every case.
-The ability to elide any fields of each struct variant you don't need keeps these methods nice and concise.
+This function may or may not be required but I am including it to illustrate how concisely we can implement methods that handle every case.
+The ability to elide any unused fields from each struct variant keeps these kinds of methods nice and concise.

 We can get the JSON encoded content metadata out of the database and into the appropriate ContentMetadata variant using the following code: